5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 Suppose first that $F$ is not a fan.
-By \refclaim{cl-procprop}, there is at most one coloring of $P'$ that does not extend to an $L'$-coloring of $F$.
+By Observation~\ref{obs-procprop}, there is at most one coloring of $P'$ that does not extend to an $L'$-coloring of $F$.
 If there were at least two choices for the colors of the endvertices of $P'$, at least one of them would give a coloring of $G'$ extending to an $L$-coloring of $G$.
 Therefore, there is only one choice, which is only possible if $v$ is the only neighbor of $x$ in $H$ and $v$ has two neighbors in $M$.
 In this case, $v'$ and $v''$ have the same color, hence $F$ is not a fat fan and $x$ has a neighbor $z$ with $|L'(z)|=3$.
 Since all neighbors of $x$ in $V(H)$ belong to $P'$, we conclude that $z$ has two neighbors in $M$.
-Let us recall that no vertex has three neighbors in $M$, vertices of $P$ have degree at least three and $x$, $p_0$ and $p_1$ do not have a common neighbor.
-Hence, Lemma~\ref{lemma-critface} applied to the interior of the cycle formed by $z$, its neighbors in $M$ and the path between them in $M$ implies that $z$ is adjacent either to $p_0$ and $v_1$, or to $p_1$ and $v_s$.
+Let $C$ be the cycle formed by $z$, its neighbors in $M$ and the path between them in $M$; by choosing the neighbors of $z$ as close to each other as possible, we can assume that $C$ is an induced cycle.
+Note that $|C|\le 5$.
+Since no vertex has more than two neighbors in $M$, Lemma~\ref{lemma-critface} applied to $\cin_C(G)$ with the list assignment $L$ implies that $C$ bounds a face of $G$.
+Because vertices of $P$ have degree at least three and $x$, $p_0$ and $p_1$ do not have a common neighbor, we conclude that $z$ is adjacent either to $p_0$ and $v_1$, or to $p_1$ and $v_s$.
 By symmetry, we can assume the former.
 Since there is only one choice for the color of $v'$ and $v''$, we have $v=v_2$ and $V(H)=M\cup \{v_2\}$.
-Since $F$ is not a fan, it has at least two more vertices with list of size three.
-By planarity, we conclude that it has exactly two, one adjacent to $p_0$ and $p_1$, the other adjacent to $p_1$ and $v_s$, where $s=3$, and $F$ consist of the triangle $xv'z$ and of a fat fan of order two.
+Since $F$ is not a fan, it has at least three vertices with lists of size three.
+By planarity, we conclude that it has exactly three, namely the vertex $z$, a vertex adjacent to $p_0$ and $p_1$, and a vertex adjacent to $p_1$ and $v_s$, where $s=3$.
+Consequently, $F$ consist of the triangle $xv'z$ and of a fat fan of order two.
 See Figure~\ref{fig-fanandx}(a).
 However, the corresponding graph $G$ is $L$-colorable.